 In line with current health regulations, we have set out specific campus rules that will apply to all EDHEC locations in France:

-At the same time, we would remind you of the importance of taking preventative measures: wash your hands regularly, cough or sneeze into your elbow or a handkerchief, and greet each other without making physical contact.
+At the same time, we would remind you of the importance of taking preventative measures: wear a mask as soon as possible, both indoors and outdoors, wash your hands regularly, cough or sneeze into your elbow or a handkerchief, and greet each other without making physical contact.
 It is through our combined efforts that we will be able to lead as normal a student life as possible.

 Everyone must adhere to the health guidelines and rules governing campus life.
 They are permanentaly available at on MyEDHEC and regularly updated on our website.
 No one is exempt: non-compliance will mean exclusion from campus and disciplinary action.

 Compliance with the rules will be strictly monitored.
-We will remain extremely vigilant in order to maintain as much activity as possible on campus and to avoid having to move all activities and lectures online, as you saw a few months ago.
-This will be possible if everyone pulls together.
 Breaches of the rules will be subject to immediate disciplinary action.
 Our health, the proper functioning of our institution and the quality of the EDHEC experience are at stake.

 It is by working together that we will manage this health crisis as best we can within our EDHEC community and on our campuses.
 We are counting on your prudence and sense of responsibility, just as you can count on our commitment.

 We have amended access to on-campus student services in an effort to best accommodate your chosen courses, meet your expectations and comply with current health constraints.
-All of the rules will be communicated to you in detail in the coming days as they are clarified by the relevant authorities.
-We have adopted the following key principles:
+All the rules are adapted according to the official health recommendations defined by the competent authorities.

 The EDHEC community is engaging in a variety of solidarity measures geared to helping the hardest-hit participants in our society.